- Name of Club and Objectives

 Position – Secretary

-Originally adopted on 21st November 1980 and amended at the AGM on the 7th January 2006 and ‘limited’ added at the committee meeting dated the 17th September 2014.
+Originally adopted on 21st November 1980 and amended at the AGM on the 7th January 2006 and at the AGM on the 7th January 2018.